-and so is~$\kappa\mapsto\kappa\,\lambda_*(\kappa)$, so long as~\eqref{hp:limit} is satisfied. \end{proof}
+and so is~$\kappa\mapsto\kappa\,\lambda_*(\kappa)$ so long as~\eqref{hp:limit} is satisfied. \end{proof}

-Before we proceed further with the analysis of Problem~\eqref{eigenvalue}, we recall that the existence of a uniformly bounded extension operator, given by Assumption~\eqref{hp:extension}, implies a uniform Poincar\'e inequality for the sets~$Y\setminus H_\eps$.
-This is a classicla result, but we include a proof for the reader's convenience.
+Before we proceed further with the analysis of Problem~\eqref{eigenvalue}, we recall that the existence of a uniformly bounded extension operator provided by assumption~\eqref{hp:extension} implies a uniform Poincar\'e inequality for the sets~$Y\setminus H_\eps$.
+This is a classical result, but we include its proof for reader's convenience.